-If you would like access to the available printed materials or require assistance reviewing the online resources, please call the Instructional Resources and Media Services office at 904.547.3947.
+If you would like access to available printed materials or require assistance reviewing the online resources, please call the Instructional Resources and Media Services (IRMS) office at 904.547.3947.
+Available printed materials may be reviewed from 8:00 AM – 4:30 PM, when district offices are open.

+Instructional materials utilized in schools are available for review in the Media Services office.
+If you would like access to the available materials or require assistance reviewing any online resources, please call the Instructional Resources and Media Services office at 904.547.3947.
 Materials are available for review from 8:00 AM – 4:30 PM when district offices are open.

-The instructional Resources and Media Services Department continues to work closely with schools to support and improve student achievement and access at all levels.
-Curriculum specialists and adoption committee members are currently conducting the review process for the 2017-2018 Instructional Materials Adoption for Science.
-Resources are available online for review.
-If you would like access to the available printed materials or require assistance reviewing the online resources, please call the Instructional Resources and Media Services office at 904.547.3947.
-Printed materials are available for review from 8:00 AM – 4:30 PM when district offices are open.

 If you would like to review any instructional or library materials, please click here and submit the survey request.

 Reconsideration of Instructional Materials

 Please note the following Florida statute that pertains to input regarding instructional materials:

 F.S.
 1006.28 (2)(a)(2)(a,b) Each district school board must adopt a policy regarding an objection by a parent or a resident of the county to the use of a specific instructional material, which clearly describes a process to handle all objections and provides for resolution.
 The process must provide the parent or resident the opportunity to proffer evidence to the district school board that: